noormmd/PythonPokemonGame/README.md

 # Pokemon Game

-### To play:
+## To play:
-Select your pokemon from the list of available pokemons
+### Enter 'y' to start the game and start your fight
 ### You will play against a computer player
-### Enter 'y' to start the game and start your fight

 <hr>
 How the game works:<br>
 + You will get given a list of pokemons to choose from<br>
-+ Select your pokemon<br>
++ Select your pokemon from the list of available pokemons<br>
-+ You will then be assigned against a randomly generated pokemon<br>
++ You will then be assigned against a randomly generated pokemon (computer player)<br>
 + Press 'y' to continue to game<br>
 <hr>
+Future integrations:
++ Adding the ability to retrieve pokemons ability and strength
++ Battle against the opponent pokemon and see who's health goes to 0 the quickest
++ Whoever lasts the longest throughout each round wins.

-This application uses the Poke API: https://pokeapi.co
+This application uses the Poke API https://pokeapi.co to retrieve pokemons you will use and their attributes

 ## Good luck!